 In addition, there are powders and sprays that can help.
 Our office carries an antifungal shoe spray that has a pleasant scent and kills bacteria and fungus.

 In some cases, athlete’s foot may cause foot odor.
-If so, our doctors can recommend an appropriate topical medication, as well as aide you in minimizing the sweating of your feet.
+If so, our doctors can recommend an appropriate topical medication, as well as assisting you with minimizing the sweating of your feet.

 We can help you banish smelly feet for good.
 Follow our tips to help you get rid of foot odor.
 If you have more questions, call Dr. John Hollander at (707) 578-1222 to schedule an office visit today.

 What does a fungal nail infection look like?

 A fungal nail infection can be frustrating and painful.
 You may not realize at first that you have one, so here are some things to look out for.
 The infection typically starts with a small yellow or white spot on your nails, which you may ignore or brush off as nothing serious.
 Your nails will gradually become more discolored.
 They may also become thickened, brittle, cracked, distorted, and dull-colored (no shine).
 Eventually, you may feel pain or notice a foul smell coming from them, and they may separate from the nail bed.

 It can be somewhat difficult to treat a deep-set fungal infection, so at the first sign, it is important to call Dr. John Hollander right away at (707) 578-1222 to schedule an appointment in our Santa Rosa, CA office.
 We can treat your fungal nail infection, so you can get rid of fungal nails and enjoy life without pain and embarrassment.